75 Things You Should Never Do For Your Health

 "Too many people either overdose on supplements, which can be harmful, or they do not take any vitamins," says endocrinologist Romy Block, co-author of The Vitamin Solution: Two Doctors Clear the Confusion about Vitamins and Your Health.
 "Vitamin deficiencies can mimic serious health conditions like hypothyroidism."

-Recommendation: Ask your doctor which is the right multivitamin for your needs.
+The Rx: Ask your doctor which is the right multivitamin for your needs.

 You Crash Diet